Access Remote Data#

 project="my-gcp-project",

-credentials=token_creds, # explicitly pass credentials when making client
+# explicitly pass credentials to storage client

 )